DablSi/Tic-tac-toe/README.md

 # Tic-tac-toe
 The tic tac toe terminal game.
-I made it on 13.05.18
+Ive made it on 13.05.18